We Asked ChatGPT For Skincare Advice — Here’s What Happened

-I recently read an upsetting study in The Wall Street Journal that tested MBA students at Wharton against ChatGPT to see which group could generate the most innovative ideas.
+I recently read an upsetting study in The Wall Street Journal that tested MBA students at Wharton, the prestigious business school at the University of Pennsylvania against ChatGPT to see which group could generate the most innovative ideas.
 In human versus AI, ChatGPT outperformed students in terms of both quality and quantity of ideas.

 AdvertisementADVERTISEMENT